bitovi/hatchify/packages/react-rest/README.md

 )
 ```

 > Note: You might be unfamiliar with calling a hook as a method on an object (like we're doing above) but it's perfectly valid!
-A hook is a hook, and must follow the rules of hooks, even when it's a method.
+A hook is a hook, and it still follows the rules of hooks, even when it's a method.

 <a id="creating"></a>